davidrg/ckwin/doc/ssh-readme.md

 in the error "The procedure entry point if_nametoindex could not be located in the dynamic link library IPHLPAPI.DLL."

-As a result, C-Kermit for Windows now includes separate SSH backends for Windows XP: `k95sshx.dll` and `k95sshgx.dll`.
+As a result, Kermit 95 now includes separate SSH backends for Windows XP: `k95sshx.dll` and `k95sshgx.dll`.
 These SSH backends revert the CVE-2023-6004 fix allowing them to operate correctly on Windows XP.
 One of these will be used automatically on Windows XP and Server 2003 if they are present.

-CVE-2023-6004 has a low severity rating and impacts the ProxyCommand and ProxyJump features which are not currently used by C-Kermit or supported on Windows yet.
+CVE-2023-6004 has a low severity rating and impacts the ProxyCommand and ProxyJump features which are not currently used by Kermit 95 or supported on Windows yet.
 So undoing the security fix is unlikely to cause any problems in practice, but still not a great idea.
 Where security is a concern you should consider upgrading to a supported version of Windows which is able to run the